alexpichel/okb-gatsby/content/posts/2018-01-01___Wellness-Programs/index.md

 3. Psychological well-being: Exercise participants saw a reduction in perceived stress, as well as psychological symptoms.
 Again, these results were dependent on a number of factors such as intensity of exercise and baseline psychological health and fitness levels of participants.

-Citation: Boni, N. (2004).
+**Citation**: Boni, N. (2004).
 Exercise and physical fitness: The impact on work outcomes, cognition, and psychological well-being for police.
 Marden,, South Australia: Australasian Centre for Policing Research.

 [Health disparities in police officers: comparisons to the US general population](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4734372/)